Liang-ZX/HKU-DASC7606-A1/README.md

 - The fourth term represents the loss for boxes not containing the objects (Not IOU or No Objects),
 + And the last term is the classification loss.

+**Hint: In implementation, the fourth term is split into two part: (Part I) Not response loss: for the box containing the object but not the one with the maximum iou; (Part II) No onject loss: for the box not containing objects.**

 #### Task 5: Filling in the Training Pipeline
 We have implemented dataset preprocessing codes for you.
 We strongly suggest you to read the [src/data/dataset.py](src/data/dataset.py) carefully before completing the following tasks.
 You should fill in two blanks to complete the training pipline in file [src/train.py](src/train.py).